Mathnerd314/stroscot/docs/Reference/Memory.rst

     else
       error

-TODO: can it be shared across threads
+TODO: can it be shared. need some way to coordinate control flow analysis across threads

 Finalizers
 ==========